joe-hauns/HyperRUSTY/tacas_README.md

 **Zenodo DOI:** `10.5281/zenodo.17490665`
 **Zenodo Record:** `https://zenodo.org/records/17490665`

+**Notice**: Although this artifact is provided as a Docker image for convenience, all experiments and reported results in the paper were obtained using local runs with natively installed dependencies.
+As a result, you may observe differences in execution time or memory usage when running the Dockerized version, depending on your hardware, operating system, and Docker configuration.

 This artifact provides a **Docker image** (distributed via **Docker Hub** and **Zenodo**) that contains the complete experimental environment along with the **shell scripts** required to reproduce all tables reported in the paper.
 To regenerate the results, the AEC only needs to: (1) install Docker, (2) pull our image from Docker Hub, (3) start the container, and (4) run the provided scripts inside it.

 **For consistency with the Docker environment, we recommend using the Docker Hub image described in [Option 1](#option1) as the primary method.**